rnd195/marp-community-themes/theme/beam.md

 aliases: ["/beamer", "/beam", "/theme/beamer"]
 ---

-The `beam` theme is inspired by the look of LaTeX's `beamer` class.
+The `beam` theme by [rnd195](https://github.com/rnd195/) is inspired by the look of LaTeX's `beamer` class.
 As such, it is intended to be used with the [Computer Modern Unicode font family](https://ctan.org/pkg/cm-unicode?lang=en).
 It also provides support for a title page.
 To change the default colors from blue to anything else, please, follow the guide in the [GitHub repository](https://github.com/rnd195/my-marp-themes/blob/live/how-to/beam_custom.md) of the theme.

 # Screenshots